Big thank you to Gravastar for sending the P9 to review!

 User Manual

-The manual is simple and straightforward, and I’m glad they chose a booklet and not a fold-out.
+The manual is straightforward, and I’m glad they chose a booklet and not a fold-out.

 Button responsiveness